Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: Appendix D. Derivation of the thermodynamic observables in the Majorana-Schwinger gas

 From Eqn. \eqref{21}, we see that

 We can now calculate the energy density with the help of the chemical potential in Eqn. \eqref{21}:

-Interestingly, although the Majorana gas' chemical potential differs greatly from that of the Fermi gas, the Majorana energy density follows a fermionic temperature dependence.
+Interestingly, although the Majorana-Schwinger gas' chemical potential differs greatly from that of the Fermi-Dirac gas, the Majorana-Schwinger energy density follows a fermionic temperature dependence.
 We can see this be introducing the three-dimensional correction term

 Now, the energy density is identical to its fermionic counterpart, except now with the $T^2$ term reduced by a factor of $\gamma$:

 As a consequence, the specific heat and pressure also behave in a fermionic fashion: